vewe-richard/Jetson_Nvidia/doc/checkI2cDevice.md

 ### 3.How to operate
 I recommend using `i2cdetect-y *`(0-11) after inserting the camera to check whether new devices appear on all buses, and then unplug the camera to confirm

-I'm guessing it's on I2c buses 0 and 4